 Some of the members of the Board are appointees of specified public bodies and professional associations (Institute of Accountants, District Law Society, National Council of Women, Institute of Professional Engineers.)
 The Board also includes a Resident representative.

-The principal officers are the Director (overall responsibility); the Lifecare Manager who manages the Rest Home, Hospital and Memory Care Centre; the Works Manager, the Financial Officer and the Senior Care Co-ordinator.
+The principal officers are the General Manager (overall responsibility); the Care Facility Manager who manages the Rest Home, Hospital and Memory Care Centre; the Works Manager, the Financial Manager and the Village Care Manager.